WELCOME TO F STREET!

 We the community who has been effected by decisions impacting our neighborhoods demand:

-- City and county leaders meet, and continue to meet with the neighbors in this area and immediately implement a plan to address these safety issues.
+- City and county leaders meet with the neighbors in this area and immediately implement a plan to address these safety issues.

-- Neighborhoods along F Street will be properly notified with timely notices BEFORE making decisions, having meetings, or making any changes proposed to the Eureka F Street Super Corridor.
+- Neighborhoods along the H/I Street, E/F Street, and Herrick Ave will be properly notified with timely notices BEFORE making decisions, having meetings, or making any changes proposed to the Eureka F Street Super Corridor.

 The neighborhoods along this corridor have endured these conditions far too long.
 It is time that we are heard and our concerns are addressed.